 It is far too easy to blame the crisis of capitalism on global finance and sky-high executive salaries.
 At a deeper level the crisis marks the triumph of consumers and investors over workers and citizens.
 And since most of us occupy all four roles, the real crisis centres on the increasing efficiency by which we as consumers and investors can get great deals, and our declining capacity to be heard as workers and citizens.

 Modern technologies allow us to shop in real time, often worldwide, for the lowest prices, highest quality, and best returns.
 Through the internet we can now get relevant information instantaneously, compare deals, and move our money at the speed of electronic impulses.
 Consumers and investors have never been so empowered.

 Yet these great deals come at the expense of our jobs and wages, and widening inequality.
 The goods we want or the returns we seek can often be produced more efficiently elsewhere by companies offering lower pay and fewer benefits.
 They come at the expense of main streets, the hubs of our communities.

-As a result, consumers and investors are doing increasingly well but job insecurity is on the rise, inequality is widening, communities are becoming less stable, and climate change is worsening.
+Job insecurity is on the rise, inequality is widening, communities are becoming less stable, and climate change is worsening.
 None of this is sustainable over the long term but no one has yet figured out a way to get capitalism back into balance.
 Blame global finance and worldwide corporations all you want.
 But save some of your blame for the insatiable consumers and investors inhabiting almost every one of us, who are entirely complicit.
+Continue reading »